clemneo/clemneo.github.io/_posts/2023-02-11-we-found-an-neuron.md

 1. For each token, find the most congruent neuron.
 2. For each neuron, find the most congruent token[^4].
-3. Find the token-neuron pairs that are on both lists — that is, the token has the neuron as its most congruent neuron, and the neuron has the token as its most congruent token
+3. Find the token-neuron pairs that are on both lists — that is, the pairs where the neuron's most congruent token is a token which is most congruent with that neuron!
-4. Calculate how distinct they are by multiplying their token congruence difference with their neuron congruence difference.
+4. Calculate how distinct they are by multiplying their top 2 token congruence difference with their top 2 neuron congruence difference.
-5. Find the most distinct neuron.
+5. Find the pairs with the highest mutual exclusive congruence.

+{% include_relative plotly/top_mutual_exclusive_congruence_pairs.html %}

 For `GPT-2_large`, Layer 33 Neuron 4142 paired with `"i"` scores the highest on this metric.
 Looking at Neuroscope[^5] confirms the connection: